Lindagez/alx-low_level_programming/0x02-functions_nested_loops/README.md

 •       Write a function that prints the 9 times table, starting with 0.
 10. a + b
 •       Write a function that adds two integers and returns the result.
-11. lindagez, 98 Battery Street
+11. Holberton School, 98 Battery Street, San Francisco CA 94111
 •       Write a function that prints all natural numbers from n to 98, followed by a new line.